 We study food and use the text 'La chenille qui fait des tous' to create our own version.
 After we open our own French menu complete with menu and practice our speaking skills.

 We start by learning about body parts and create our own monster based on the authentic text 'Va-t'en Grand Monster Vert'.
-We also learn to conjugate present tense verbs.
+We also learn to conjugate present tense verbs and are introduced to irregular verbs 'etre' and 'avoir'.
 Linked to the Conflict topic taught in year 7, we look into the French revolution and create a comic strip based in the events.

 We also revise previous topics of describing and introducing myself, favourite food, hobbies and more with 'My life'.
 We expand on this with our daily routine and use the authentic text of 'Je n'ai pas fait res devoirs', where we get our first taste of the past tense.